EdgeFirstAI/documentation/docs/perception/studio.md

   token              Returns the DVE authentication token for the provided username and password.
-This would typically be stored into the DVE_TOKEN environment variable for subsequent commands to avoid re-entering username/password projects           List all projects available to the authenticated user project            Retrieve project information for the provided project ID find-project       Find a project by name datasets           List all datasets available to the authenticated user.
+This would typically be stored into the DVE_TOKEN environment variable for subsequent commands to avoid re-entering username/password projects           List all projects available to the authenticated user project            Retrieve project information for the provided project ID find-projects       Find a project by name datasets           List all datasets available to the authenticated user.
 If a project ID is provided, only datasets for that project are listed dataset            Retrieve dataset information for the provided dataset ID.
 The cloud key can be printed with the --cloud-key option, this requires additional AWS S3 permissions to access the bucket find-dataset       Find a dataset by name.
 If a project ID is provided, only datasets for that project are searched.
 A project name can also be provided which will be used to find the project ID